krisnova/boopkit/README.md

 A research project to demonstrate remote code injection over TCP with a malicious eBPF probe.

+Tested on Linux 5.17

+### Disclaimer

 This is **NOT** an exploit!
 This requires prior priviliged access on a server in order to work!

-### Disclaimer

 I am a professional security researcher.
 These are white hat tools used for research purposes only.